bpmsoasolutions/jet-komponents/README.md

 ## Issues

-We try to develop a library as much simple we can, and we create a common system to wrap the jet components.
-With some components, sometimes instead of add the tags id, css, style to the root of the component params, you need to put in the rootAttributes fields (for example in the oj-dialog).
-In the future the idea is to have specific templates for every component.
+We have tried to make the usage as simple as we can and to create a homogeneous syntax to wrap jet components.
+There are some components however in which this is is not possible, such as **oj-dialog**.
+In these, you have to specify *tag ids*, *css*, *style* in the `rootAttributes` instead of the component parameters.
+In future releases the idea is to have specific templates for every component.
+See the list of examples below:

-## Examples

 **Select** (ojs/ojselect)